AuCson/aucson.github.io/index.md

 <img class="profile-picture" src="self.jpg">

 Hi, I'm Xisen Jin.
-I am a senior year student of Fudan University, China, majored in Computer Science and Technology.
+I am a 3rd year undergraduate student in Fudan University, China, majored in Computer Science and Technology.

 I'm aspired for academic research and I'm planned for a Ph.D.
 I also enjoy building interesting stuffs by programming.